bowei20222023/bowei20222023.github.io/_pages/about.md

 ======
 PhD and Visitor Positions are open all year round.\
 China CSC PhD or visitors are welcome.\
+Self-funded students are welcome as well.\
 Commonwealth scholarship applications can be supported.

 Please send your CV and your transcripts to my email.
-I will get back to you at my earliest convenience.
+I will get back to you at my earliest convenience.\
+If you don't get my reply after three work days, please feel free to send me a reminder.

 Professional Services
 ======